 Possession, use or distribution of alcohol and/or drugs at ASPIRA Academy is absolutely forbidden.
-Students may not use, possess or be under the influence of alcohol and/or drugs during school time, on the school property, on a school bus, or at activities sponsored by the school, the student will be suspended immediately.
+Students may not use, possess or be under the influence of alcohol and/or drugs during school time, on the school property, on a school bus, or at activities sponsored by the school.
+The student will be suspended immediately.
 The student will be required to appear before the Review Board.
-Expulsion may be considered for a first offense.
+Recommendation for expulsion may be considered.